 Official State Reptile of Wyoming

-Wyoming designated the horned lizard (Douglassi brevirostre) as the official state reptile in 1993.
+Wyoming designated the horned toad (Douglassi brevirostre, actually a lizard), as the official state reptile in 1993.
 All State Reptiles

-Also commonly called "horned toads" because of their rounded, toad-like shape, the horned lizard is a genus of short-tailed, short-legged lizards in the iguana family, about 3-5 inches in length.
-Even the list of state symbols on Wyoming's official website refers to the state reptile as a "horned toad" (toads are amphibians).
+Commonly called a "horned toad"* because of its rounded, toad-like shape, the horned lizard is a genus of short-tailed, short-legged lizards in the iguana family, about 3-5 inches in length.

 Horned lizards feed on ants and other insects.
 They can have an intimidating appearance because of the horn-like spines on the back of the head and sides of its body, but horned lizards are actually docile and gentle in nature.
 When a horned lizard feels threatened, it flattens and freezes in place, trying to blend with the ground (it can also spray an intruder with blood from the corners of its eyes in defense).